frocos2023/frocos2023.github.io/bestpaper.md

 # Best Paper Awards

-Since all the accepted papers had a junior researcher as the main author, there was not an explicit separate junior best paper cathegory.
+Since all the accepted papers had a junior researcher as the main author, there was not an explicit separate junior best paper cathegory in 2023.
-At the same time the program comittee identified two (and not just one) very strong papers and could not decide among them.
-For these reasons FroCoS 2023 awarded two papers the joint best paper award.
+At the same time, the program comittee identified two (and not just one) very strong papers and could not decide among them.
+For these reasons, FroCoS 2023 awarded two papers the joint best paper award.
 Namely:

 * "Weighted Path Orders are Semantic Path Orders" by Teppei Saito and Nao Hirokawa, and